MokoSan/Stoicon2020/8_TheArtOfStoicJoy.md

 # The Art of Stoic Joy

 1. David was always in the marble.
-Taking every that wasn't David.
+Taking every that wasn't David out is what Michelangelo did.
-2. Strategy of Elimination i.e. the Elimination
+2. Strategy of Elimination i.e. the Stoic Elimination of What's Not Needed
    1. What should be do to create joy? -> What should we take away?
    2. Joy is always within us
       1. We have happiness within us.